Strawberry Scones

 Instructions

-• In a large bowl combine all-purpose flour, granulated sugar, salt, baking powder and then mix well to combine.
+• In a large bowl whisk all-purpose flour, granulated sugar, salt and baking powder.

-• In a small bowl whisk heavy cream and egg.
-Add to the flour/butter mixture and use a fork to stir everything together until just moistened.
+• In a small bowl whisk heavy cream and egg, then pour it into the flour/butter mixture.
+Using a fork to stir everything together until just moistened.

-• Add strawberries and using a rubber spatula gently fold them into the dough.
-Don’t worry if some of the berries break up a bit.
+• Gently fold strawberries into the dough, some of the berries may break up a bit.

-• On a clean, floured surface, transfer the loose dough and knead for a minute until the dough is workable.
-Then shape the dough into a circle that is about 1 inch thick.
+• On a floured surface, transfer loose dough and knead for a minute until the dough is workable.
+Shape into a circle that is about 1 inch thick.

 • Cut the dough into 8 wedges and carefully transfer them to the prepared sheet, placing them 2" apart.